renanlarrieu/renanlarrieu/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
+- 🔭 I’m currently working on power electronics and university rocket telemetry projects.
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to use VIVADO HLS to generate IP's and do real time simulation.
-- 👯 I’m looking to collaborate on ...
+- 👯 Now I'm not looking to collaborate in any project.
-- 🤔 I’m looking for help with ...
+- 🤔 I’m looking for help with FPGA designs.
-- 💬 Ask me about ...
+- 💬 I love to talk about rocket science, rick and morty and rock.
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...
 -->